 All festival stewards are members of Peace Patrol.
-These volunteers are trained in first aid, CPR and they all have completed a mass gatherings safety course.
-We can rely on a group of 1 000 people, who are on site to help and guide festival goers and ensure that you can enjoy the festival safely.
+These volunteers are trained in first aid, CPR and completed a mass gatherings safety course.
+We can rely on a group of 650 people who are on-site to help and guide festival-goers and ensure that you can enjoy the festival safely.
 Ask them for help in any situation, and feel free to report any situations that you find strange or worrisome.
 Keep an eye out for the volunteers wearing red t-shirts!
 Follow their guidance and advice as they know the festival and festival rules best.

-Safety of the festival participants is our priority.
+The safety of the festival participants is our priority.
 We have developed our health & safety protocols, and we cooperate with professional services, first responders, police, firefighters and anti-terrorism units.
 The festival has been referred to as one of the safest and most professionally organized events of this scale in the region.
 We work closely with the local police and hospitals in the area.
 We put a lot of effort into training, and we run exercises for our staff.
 This year, we introduced additional safety protocols related to the epidemic situation in Europe.

 Who is there to look after you

 Medical Patrol provides first aid and deals with all emergencies.
 Members of the Medical Patrol are all qualified first responders, nurses, doctors and paramedics.
-There is a fully equipped field hospital located in the vicinity of the Second Stage.
-There are also 7 first aid points dotted throughout the festival site.
+There is a fully equipped field medical facility located on-site.
+There are also first aid points located throughout the festival site.
 First aid points are located by the camper campsite, AFA tents, by Lech Beer Village).
 There are roving Medical Patrols with access to quads and ambulances to transport patients if required.